kayaihsan/Economic-Factors-and-Their-Impact-on-Personal-Consumption-Expenditure/README.md

 After consolidating datasets from Canada, the United States, and the United Kingdom, we conducted a missing value analysis to ensure data integrity and consistency.

-The analysis revealed no missing observations across all key variables — inflation rates, unemployment rates, real residential property prices, and personal consumption expenditure — for any of the countries.
+The analysis revealed no missing observations across all key variables inflation rates, unemployment rates, real residential property prices, and personal consumption expenditure for any of the countries.

-### Implication

-The absence of missing data enhances the reliability of our statistical models and conclusions, as it eliminates the need for imputation or interpolation, both of which can introduce biases.
-It ensures that subsequent analyses are based entirely on observed, unaltered data, thereby increasing the robustness of our findings.

 #### Canada
 | Variable                   | Missing Count | Missing Percentage (%) |